 Listen to “The Great Church Robbery” by clicking the player below.

 Next, in 2001, they released “The Pastor’s Barbeque” to station across the country, again on the Capitol Enterprises radio compilation.
 It also met with great response.
-They also created the one-minute comedy radio show “You Gotta Laugh!” which was sent out monthly to over 1,000 stations on the Capitol compilation discs.
+They also created the one-minute comedy radio show “You Gotta Laugh!” which was sent out monthly to over 500 Southern Gospel radio stations.
 All of the songs mentioned here are available in script form with soundtracks for your own drama team to perform, along with many other skits and plays, at Fred’s site www.ChristianSkitScripts.com.

 Below are some of the newspaper articles that they were featured in around the country.